 Arriving at the Freetown of Christiania, you will see how different it is from ‘the Outside World”.

 Christiania is a self-proclaimed autonomous neighbourhood of Copenhagen, where you will find a hippie heaven: many shop stalls, skating spots, food places, a little festival square “Nemoland” and the Green light district where they sell cannabis.
-I especially liked the colorful art pieces/grafitti you encounter while walking there.
+I especially liked the colourful art pieces/graffiti you will see while walking there.

 After this special town, it is time for famous sightseeing spots of Copenhagen!

-Starting by biking north and crossing the canal again to Nyhavn, the “New Harbor” where you find many restaurants and the famous colored houses.
+Starting by biking north and crossing the canal again to Nyhavn, the “New Harbor” where you find many restaurants and the famous coloured houses.
 You can also have lunch here if you prefer.